vinli/vinli-node/README.md

 ### `exchange(authCode, redirectUrl, clientId, clientSecret)`

 For server applications that use the OAuth client type of "server", this method is used to exchange a user's OAuth token.
 This method returns a token that the server can use to make calls to Auth Services on behalf of the user.
-This token is only needed for calls to Auth.

 User